livingsocial/rails-googleapps-auth/README.markdown

 Then, checkout this repo into your vendors/plugins dir: script/rails plugin git://github.com/livingsocial/rails-googleapps-auth.git

+## Configuration
+The path to a certificate file _must_ be configured before you start making requests to Google Apps.
+Due to short comings of net/https, the default behavior is to silently fallback to VERIFY_NONE when faced with a ssl cert.

+This is bad for many reasons but most notably, it can fall prey to man-in-the middle attacks.

+The following line in a rails initializer will enable the plugin for use:

+  GoogleAppsAuth.certificate_authority_file = File.join(::Rails.root, "file.pem")

+Otherwise the authetication methods will raise GoogleAppsAuth::CertificateAuthorityFileError errors.

 ## Authenticating Users
 Create a new controller.
     class AuthController < ApplicationController